nytud/emtsv/README.md

         python3 main.py chunk | \
         python3 main.py ner
      ```
-- Independently from the other options `emtsv` can also used with input or output streams redirected or with string input (also applies to the runnabble docker form):
+- Independently from the other options, `emtsv` can also be used with input or output streams redirected or with string input (this applies to the runnable docker form as well):
     ```bash
     python3 ./main.py tok,spell,morph,pos,conv-morph,dep,chunk,ner -i input.txt -o output.txt
     python3 ./main.py tok,spell,morph,pos,conv-morph,dep,chunk,ner --text "A kutya elment sétálni."